 trigger an immediate vesting - events that can be of management's own

-- do not serve to retain management talent because the poaching business will cover the cost of options left behind.
+- do not serve to retain management talent because the poacher will cover the cost of options left behind.

-- can be monitized (cashout without selling or triggering tax) by derivatives.
+- can be monetized (cashout without selling or triggering tax) by derivatives.

 - will prompt share buybacks instead of the harder task of

 growing the business with reinvestment.
 No effort is needed to double

 the share price, when you can just buy-back half the shares.